jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Classic/mount/psm.rst

    Schematic view of PSMs and ECM RCM points and base orientation

-To allow all the base frames orientations, one can use a ball head mount for each PSM.
+To allow all the base frame's orientations, one can use a ball head mount for each PSM.
 Some groups used a Really Right Stuff BH-55 Ball Head.